-Fourth, if it has any pertinence at all to the Pill, which is uncertain, this study would have to be weighed against all the other sources, not to mention that connect common sense. atrophied an endometrium to a smaller likelihood of implantation.
+Fourth, if it has any pertinence at all to the Pill, which is uncertain, this study would have to be weighed against all the other sources, not to mention common sense, that connect an atrophied endometrium to a smaller likelihood of implantation.
 All the Pill manufacturers, who have done by far the most research on the matter, conclude that the Pill produces an inhospitable endometrium that reduces the likelihood of implantation.
-It would take considerably more evidence than this small study and evidence directly pertaining to the Pill, not Norplant-to stack up against the established evidence that the Pill causes abortions.
+It would take considerably more evidence than this small study-and evidence directly pertaining to the Pill, not

+Norplant-to stack up against the established evidence that the Pill causes abortions.